XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

   /* end custom code -------------------------------------- */
 ```

-This is the part that really defines what this script does, so this is the part you will probably spend the most time customizing.
+This is the part that you change to do whatever you want the script to do.

 The example code looks up a Ripple account by its address.
 Try running the code with different addresses to see different results.